cloudinary-training/cld-advanced-concepts/README.md

 You may want to run `npm install` in all the subdirectories prior to starting the course.
 This can guarantee you are ready if you are accessing the course in a network where `npm install` may be blocked.
-These are the directories that contain a package.json and need the `npm install`:
+These are the directories that contain a package.json and need their own `npm install`:

 1. signing-widgets/bonus
 2. signing-widgets/server